Isty001/rogue-craft/README.md

 ## Rogue Craft

-Rogue Craft is a 2D rgouelike (kinda sandbox/RPG/survival) game, based on ncurses.
+Rogue Craft is a 2D roguelike (kinda sandbox/RPG/survival) game, based on ncurses, in an early development stage.
 Please read the [Wiki](https://github.com/rogue-craft/rogue-craft/wiki) (in progress) for the guide and documentation.
 You can also follow the development [here](https://rogue-craft.github.io).